atlassian/data-center-helm-charts/docs/docs/examples/monitoring/PROMETHEUS.md

 !!!warning "JMX service security"
     By default, JMX services are created as ClusterIP types, i.e. they are not available outside the Kubernetes cluster.
-    If your Prometheus instance, is deployed outside the Kubernetes cluster, you will need to expose the jmx service:
+    If your Prometheus instance, is deployed outside the Kubernetes cluster, you will need to expose the `JMX` service:
     ```
     monitoring:
       jmxExporterPortType: LoadBalancer